 Yes, really.
 And not really.

 For over a year now, I’ve been fighting to regain the momentum I had before my trip to Nationals was cancelled.
 For over a year, something keeps coming up that pushes my dance goals further back.
 Granted, a lot of the delays are a result of my own choices.
 I don’t regret those choices either.
 But over a year later, I still have no money saved for a competition.
 If I competed tomorrow, I’d probably rank pretty well.
 Teacher and I haven’t stopped working, and my dancing skills have progressed.
 The funds are what I’m lacking and what will prevent me from competing again.
 Over a year later, I am tired of fighting for what amounts to scraps.
 A ballroom lesson once or twice a week.
 A handful of hip hop group classes.
-When I told BV that I had basically zero hope left, I felt like I was standing on the edge of hopelessness with nothing to keep me from falling.
+When I said that I had basically zero hope left, I felt like I was standing on the edge of hopelessness with nothing to keep me from falling.
 I was losing my right to use the #dontgiveup hashtag.

 Then something funny happened.
 When I woke up the next day, I still felt the same.
 Tired and having real trouble finding a reason to #keepgoing.
 I had this image in my head of standing on the edge of a precipice.
 In front of me: the vast nothingness of hopelessness.
 But then, in my head, I turned around.
 If I was facing hopelessness on one side, what was behind me?
 It stands to reason it would be the opposite.
 Hope.